Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

-where $S_n(f)$ is the one-sided noise spectral density of the LISA detector~\cite{Robson:2018ifk}, which includes the confusion noise from the unresolved Galactic binaries, while the overline denotes complex conjugation.
-Waveforms comparison are typically performed using the optimized overlap over the initial time $t_\text{i}$ and phase $\phi_\text{i}$, also known as faithfulness (see for instance~\cite{Nitz:2013mxa,Chatziioannou:2017tdw})
+$S_n(f)$ is the one-sided noise spectral density of the LISA detector~\cite{Robson:2018ifk}, which includes the confusion noise from the unresolved Galactic binaries, while the overline denotes complex conjugation.
+Waveforms comparison are typically performed using the optimized \textbf{total} overlap over the initial time $t_\text{i}$ and phase $\phi_\text{i}$, also known as \textbf{total} faithfulness (see for instance~\cite{Nitz:2013mxa,Chatziioannou:2017tdw})